Storm snaps trees, destroys barn near Dillsburg

 Snapped trees and branches littered the road.

 Groop’s next-door neighbor, Bruce Borolle, and his barn were also hit hard.
-The storm stripped the roof off the structure.
+The storm stripped the roof from the structure.

 The neighborhood has seen weather before.
 During winter, Monaghan Township gets socked with snow and the winds have done damage in the past.